 Follow Up 3

-Follow up 3 is due to commence at a number of the European sites in 2016.
+We are currently midway through our third follow-up phase (age 22) at a number of the European sites.
 Only the young adults will be assessed during this phase, which will involve many of the measures used at Baseline and at Follow Up 2 including the brain scan and fMRI tasks, blood samples, assessments of substance use, and cognitive and neuropsychological performance.

 Encouraging participants to sign up